Philip Westfall, January 5, 2018

 Another bonus?
 Following tech blogs gives you a steady stream of great ideas that may serve as inspiration for your next million-dollar project.
 Keep in mind, the closer you are to innovation the more innovative you become!

-Here are the top 15 technology websites and blogs you should be following in 2018:
+Here are the top technology websites and blogs you should be following this year:

 TechCrunch is one of the world’s most popular sources for keeping up with technology news from around the globe.
 They specialize in delivering startup news in a very approachable and laid-back style.